Okta (NASDAQ:OKTA) Releases Q1 2023 Earnings Guidance

 Okta (NASDAQ:OKTA – Get Rating) updated its first quarter 2023 earnings guidance on Wednesday.
 The company provided earnings per share (EPS) guidance of $-0.350-$-0.340 for the period, compared to the Thomson Reuters consensus estimate of $-0.200.
 The company issued revenue guidance of $388 million-$390 million, compared to the consensus revenue estimate of $374.85 million.Okta also updated its FY 2023 guidance to $-1.270-$-1.240 EPS.

+Okta (NASDAQ:OKTA – Get Rating) last issued its earnings results on Wednesday, March 2nd.
+The company reported ($0.18) EPS for the quarter, topping the consensus estimate of ($0.24) by $0.06.
+Okta had a negative net margin of 65.25% and a negative return on equity of 13.61%.
+During the same quarter last year, the company posted ($0.37) EPS.
+On average, sell-side analysts forecast that Okta will post -5.35 earnings per share for the current fiscal year.

-In other news, CFO Brett Tighe sold 2,858 shares of the firm’s stock in a transaction that occurred on Wednesday, March 16th.
-The stock was sold at an average price of $152.92, for a total value of $437,045.36.
-The transaction was disclosed in a document filed with the Securities & Exchange Commission, which can be accessed through this hyperlink.
-Also, CEO Todd Mckinnon sold 18,363 shares of the stock in a transaction that occurred on Monday, December 20th.
-The stock was sold at an average price of $220.19, for a total value of $4,043,348.97.
+In other news, insider Ledger Susan St. sold 5,879 shares of the firm’s stock in a transaction on Wednesday, March 16th.
+The stock was sold at an average price of $152.92, for a total transaction of $899,016.68.
+The sale was disclosed in a document filed with the SEC, which can be accessed through the SEC website.
+Also, CAO Christopher K. Kramer sold 1,035 shares of the firm’s stock in a transaction on Wednesday, March 16th.
+The shares were sold at an average price of $152.92, for a total value of $158,272.20.
 The disclosure for this sale can be found here.
-Over the last three months, insiders have sold 37,800 shares of company stock valued at $7,015,655.
+Insiders sold 19,437 shares of company stock worth $2,972,306 over the last ninety days.
 9.60% of the stock is owned by corporate insiders.

 Okta Company Profile (Get Rating)